jupyterhub/zero-to-jupyterhub-k8s/docs/source/administrator/upgrading/index.md

 Major releases of Z2JH may include a major release of JupyterHub that requires an upgrade of the database schema.
 If you are using the default database provider (SQLite), then the required db upgrades will be performed automatically when you do a `helm upgrade`.
+A backup of the old database is automatically created on the hub volume.

+It is not possible to automatically backup other database providers, so the upgrade is not done automatically.

 **Default (SQLite)**: The database upgrade will be performed automatically when you [perform the upgrade](helm-upgrade-command)